 An elemental diet consists of nutritionally complete, easily digestible formulas.
 It is usually used to manage digestive diseases and other medical issues, but some people may try it for weight loss.

 Those who follow an elemental diet typically consume only elemental formulas and no solid food.
 Water and plain tea are usually the only other permitted liquids.

-Elemental formulas come in liquid or powder form and can be administered via a feeding tube or intravenous therapy, or mixed with water and consumed as a drink.
+Elemental formulas come in liquid or powder form and can be administered via a feeding tube or mixed with water and consumed as a drink.

-An elemental diet is almost always supervised by a registered dietitian and medical doctor who recommend the type and amount of formula based on each person’s calorie and nutrient needs.
+An elemental diet is almost always supervised by a registered dietitian and medical doctor who recommends the type and amount of formula based on each person’s calorie and nutrient needs.